blali733/python-graphics/readme.md

 ### Remarks:
 Classifier model is based on
 [this post](https://www.pyimagesearch.com/2017/12/11/image-classification-with-keras-and-deep-learning/)
-.
+by Adrian Rosebrock.
 Training and testing procedures for classifiers were also inspired by mentioned source.